Two Ways to Develop a Project

 STEP 4: Evaluate & Prioritize Ideas Evaluate each idea against the criteria of feasibility, impact, innovation and alignment with the mission of the congregation or organization.
 Think about which ideas offer the greatest opportunity to form new faith communities.
 Consider the obstacles that might arise and how you might overcome them.

-Prioritize the ideas that meet the criteria you set for selecting a project and consider which one has the greatest potential impact and which goal(s) of V2A the ideas address.
+Prioritize the ideas that meet the criteria you set for selecting a project and consider which one has the greatest potential impact and which V2A goal(s) the ideas address.
 Through prayer, conversation and listening to the Holy Spirit, select an idea to pursue.
-Seek the support from appropriate leadership of your congregation or organization to move forward. |
+Seek the support from appropriate leadership of your congregation or organization to move forward.
+Bear in mind that the overarching goal of V2A is to grow the church through innovative, out-of-the-box new ministries. |

 STEP 5: Look for a Green Light: Introduce Your Idea to the V2A Grant Team